sigp/lighthouse/book/src/mainnet-validator.md

 You may also want to try out [Siren](./lighthouse-ui.md), a UI developed by Lighthouse to monitor validator performance.

-Once you familiarise with running a validator and server maintenance, you'll find that running Lighthouse is easy.
+Once you are familiar with running a validator and server maintenance, you'll find that running Lighthouse is easy.
 Install it, start it, monitor it and keep it updated.
 You shouldn't need to interact with it on a day-to-day basis.
 Happy staking!

 ## Docker users